mdn/content-team-projects/contrib-docs/writing-guidelines/writing-style-guide/index.md

 Keep these guidelines in mind when writing titles for a page and sections or subsections:

-- **Go higher to lower:** As stated in the [Heading levels](<!-- link TBD-->) section, go from higher `##` to lower `####`, without skipping levels.
+- **Go higher to lower**: As stated in the [Heading levels](<!-- link TBD-->) section, go from higher `##` to lower `####`, without skipping levels.
 Use higher level headings for broader introductory titles, and use more specific titles as you progress to lower-level headings.
-- **Group logically:** Make sure all related subsections are grouped together logically under a higher level heading.
+- **Group logically**: Make sure all related subsections are grouped together logically under a higher level heading.
 Naming titles of various sections can help you in this exercise.
-- **Keep titles short:** Shorter titles are easier to scan in text and in table of contents.
+- **Keep titles short**: Shorter titles are easier to scan in text and in table of contents.
-- **Keep titles specific:** Use the title to convey the specific information that will be covered in the section.
+- **Keep titles specific**: Use the title to convey the specific information that will be covered in the section.
 For example, for a section introducing HTML elements, use the title "HTML elements" instead of "Introduction" or "Overview".
-- **Keep titles focussed:** Use the title to convey one objective—a single idea or a concept that will be covered in that section.
+- **Keep titles focussed**: Use the title to convey one objective—a single idea or a concept that will be covered in that section.
 For that purpose, try not to use the conjunction "and" in a title.
-- **Use parallel construction:** Use similar language for titles at the same heading level.
+- **Use parallel construction**: Use similar language for titles at the same heading level.
 For example, if a `###` heading level title uses gerunds, that is, words ending in "-ing", such as "Installing", then try to write all titles at that heading level using gerunds.
 If a title starts with an imperative verb, such as "Use", "Configure", then write all titles at that heading level starting with an imperative verb.
-- **Avoid common term in lower-level heading:** Do not repeat the text in the title of a higher-level heading in lower-level titles.
+- **Avoid common term in lower-level heading**: Do not repeat the text in the title of a higher-level heading in lower-level titles.
 For example, in a section titled "Commas", name the title of a subsection "After introductory clauses" instead of "Commas introductory clauses".
-- **Don't begin with article:** Avoid starting titles with articles "a", "an", or "the".
+- **Don't begin with article**: Avoid starting titles with articles "a", "an", or "the".
-- **Add lead-in information:** After a title, add some introductory text to explain what will be covered in the section.
+- **Add lead-in information**: After a title, add some introductory text to explain what will be covered in the section.

 #### Page titles vs. slugs